Noah's Ark: Ark's geometry

 This engraving features a line of animals on the gangway to Noah's ark.
 It is based on a woodcut by the French illustrator Bernard Salomon.
 From the Walters Art Museum.

 In Europe, the Renaissance saw much speculation on the nature of the Ark that might have seemed familiar to early theologians such as Origen and Augustine.
 At the same time, however, a new class of scholarship arose, one which, while never questioning the literal truth of the ark story, began to speculate on the practical workings of Noah's vessel from within a purely naturalistic framework.
-In the 15th century, Alfonso Tostada gave a detailed account of the logistics of the Ark, down to arrangements for the disposal of dung and the circulation of fresh air.
+In the 15th century, Alfonso Tostada gave a detailed account of arkite logistics, down to arrangements for the disposal of dung and for the circulation of fresh air.
 The 16th-century geometer Johannes Buteo calculated the Ark's internal dimensions, allowing room for Noah's grinding mills and smokeless ovens, a model widely adopted by other commentators.

-Irving Finkel, a curator at the British Museum, came into the possession of a cuneiform tablet.
+Irving Finkel, a curator at the British Museum, came into the possession of a cuneiform tablet from present-day Iraq.
 He translated it and discovered an hitherto unknown Babylonian version of the story of the great flood.
 This version gave specific measurements for an unusually large quffa (a type of coracle).
-His discovery led to the production of a television documentary and a book summarizing the finding.
+His discovery led to the production of a television documentary and a book (The Ark Before Noah: Decoding the Story of the Flood, 2014) summarizing the finding.
 A scale replica of the boat described by the tablet was built and floated in Kerala, India.